 Lassus' book Jardins imaginaires summarizes the findings of his study and makes these available to the general public.
 His work is an early manifestation of scholarly interest in art environments.

-In 1978 Lassus would help prepare the exposition Les singuliers de l'art in the Musée de l'art moderne de la ville de Paris, probably the first exhibition that would introduce art environments to the general (french) public.
-In my blog Lassus is further mentionned in relation with Marcel Landreau and François Portrat.
+In 1978 Lassus would help prepare the exposition Les singuliers de l'art in the Musée de l'art moderne de la ville de Paris, probably the first exhibition that introduced art environments to the general (french) public.
+In my blog Lassus is mentioned in relation with Marcel Landreau and François Portrat.

 Claude and Clovis Prévost, Raymond Isidore, dit Picassiette, de Chartres, Paris(Ed du Chène),1978 -75 p.

 Clovis Prévost (b.
-1940) studied architecture, but for his professional carreer he turned to film and photography.
-Together with his wife Claude he has done a lot to document the art environments, one of the first being the Maison Picassiette in Chartres
+1940) studied architecture, but for his professional career he turned to film and photography.
+Together with his wife Claude he has done a lot to document the art environments.
+The Maison Picassiette in Chartres was one of the first he presented.

 Jacques Verroust (photos)and Jacques Lacarrière (texts), Les inspirés du bord des routes, Paris (Ed du Seuil), 1978